 Essential Oils for Respiratory Health from the Nose-Down & the Importance of Clean Air

 Last week, I focused on empowering our health and promoting our sense of wellbeing using my favorite naturopathic medicine natural healing tool, essential oils.
 I explained how certain oils can support immune defense through guarding the nasal passages via their antioxidant properties.
 I also highlighted other ways these secondary metabolites support overall respiratory health.
 Finally, I listed several ways that inhaling purified air, through diffusing and air filtration, is an important part of breathing easier and staying well.
-You can access the full article here.

 This week, I explored new research on these aspects that were emphasized recently in science news.
 Click here to read my findings on my Healing, Health, and Wellness for the Mind, Body, and Spirit blog.